 1. Customer Relationship Management Software (CRM)

 A central database of contacts and companies that the business engages with, recording each touch point and conversation with a lead, prospect or customer to provide a central system for all departments to use and update.

-After using Hubspot ourselves and for our client’s projects it is clear that it is far more than a CRM, with Marketing, Sales and Service tools plus world-class analytics and reporting tools.
+After using HubSpot both for ourselves and for our clients' projects, it is clear that it is far more than a simple CRM.
+It also offers Marketing, Sales and Service tools plus world-class analytics and reporting tools.
 We regard it as the go-to B2B business growth platform.

-Lead nurturing is all about providing the right information, to the right person at the right time and by using automated work flows, sequences, Calls To Action (CTA’s), landing pages and email marketing plus effective social media management to publish to the right channels you can achieve this and provide a very personal experience to the user.
+Lead nurturing is all about providing the right information to the right person at the right time.
+By using automated work flows, sequences, Calls-To-Action (CTA’s), landing pages and email marketing plus effective social media management to publish to the right channels, you can achieve this and provide a very personal experience to the user.